Build Adaptive Real-Time Video Streaming with WebRTC and rstream

 config.raspberry-pi-camera.av1.twcc-gcc.yamllibcamerasrcAV1OnRaspberry Pi AV1 plus adaptive bitrate

 H.264 is the default because it is the most predictable path for low-latency live capture across browsers and devices.
-AV1 is included because a modern device-side stack should be able to evaluate it, but it should be treated as a profile to benchmark on the target hardware, not as a universal replacement for H.264.
+AV1 is an additional profile to benchmark on the target hardware.

 Tunnel authentication